KendrickOrg/BIOINFORMATICS22-code/README.md

-# Implementation ofSeparation of concerns in extended epidemiologicalcompartmental models (ASPEC Paper)
+# Implementation of ASPEC Paper

 ## Goal